siam1234-Brand/Delivery-Management-System_cSharp-Project/README.md

 ## 📄 License

 This project is developed for educational purposes under AIUB.
 Feel free to fork and modify for your own learning and experimentation.
-All rights reserved © 2025 Group 05, AIUB.
+All rights reserved © OBJECT ORIENTED PROGRAMMING 2 [R]_Group 5_Project Team.